 - metal tools, bars, and coins

-- gold as a divisible, globally recognised stock
+- gold as a divisible, globally recognized stock

 - and now, bitcoins on the internet

-What these objects share is not intrinsic utility or cultural meaning, but contextual non-duplicability and transferability in signalling.
-Political or commodity use is therefore contingent, not foundational.
+What these objects share is not intrinsic utility or cultural meaning, but contextual uniqueness and transferability.
+Political or commodity use is contingent, not foundational.

 Bitcoin makes this explicit.
 Bitcoins have neither government backing nor material substance.
-They consist entirely of digital signals—ones and zeroes transmitted over a network—yet Bitcoin achieves absolute scarcity, non-duplicability, and transferability at a global scale, with a fixed limit of 21 million units.
+They consist entirely of digital signals — ones and zeros transmitted over a network — yet they are called “digital gold”.
+The Bitcoin protocol achieves uniqueness and transferability at a global scale, with a fixed limit of 21 million units, each divisible into 100 million satoshis.

 References